 The PPS practitioner and the family will decide on which program(s) best meets the family's needs.
 The PPS practitioner will upload the required documentation into Kansas Initiatives Decision Support (KIDS).
-KIDS is a web-based system to record, maintain, and report assigned abuse/neglect and non-abuse neglect intakes.
+KIDS is a web-based data system used to record decisions and maintain documentation for cases assigned to PPS for assessment.
 Key milestones and the family's services are also tracked in the Family and Child Tracking System (FACTS), the DCF-PPS system for maintaining data and reporting to legislature, federal government, internal management, department budget, and the general public.